MISS_HIT includes a simple tool

 judge; and so we have a tool to support this

-tool can use to generate a traceability report.
+use to generate a traceability report.

 The MATLAB language already includes some features